RFR RELEASE DATE: Wednesday, May 6, 2026

 • Attracting, servicing and promoting visitors traveling to RTC’s Designated Service Area.
 Note: Visitors are defined as one who travels 50 or more miles one way from his/her home and/or travels any distance and stays overnight in a paid accommodation.

-• Managing and distributing the influx of visitors
+• Managing and distributing the influx of visitors.

-• Promotional programs and projects that encourage and stimulate tourist, convention, visitor and vacation business
+• Promotional programs and projects that encourage and stimulate tourist, convention, visitor, and vacation business.

-APPLICANT ELIGIBILITY
+APPLICANT ELIGIBILITY:

 Potential Recipients of the Grant are limited to the eligible Regional Tourism Councils (RTC) identified in M.G.L.
 Chapter 23A, Section 14, representing the following designated service areas: Greater Boston, North of Boston, Greater Merrimack Valley, Bristol County, Plymouth County, Cape Cod, Martha’s Vineyard, Nantucket Island, MetroWest, Johnny Appleseed Trail, Central Massachusetts, Greater Springfield, Hampshire County, Franklin County, The Berkshires, and Mohawk Trail, and to any other public or nonprofit agency which fulfills the following requirements: